 Property tax assessments made by county assessors are maintained on state computer systems for 86 of Tennessee’s counties.
 These centrally managed systems provide consistency and a sound methodology of appraisal for property tax purposes, including tax billing, at a reasonable cost to local governments.
 Select parcel data is available online.

-Local Government develops and uses Geographic Information Systems (GIS) technology to assist the Division of Property Assessments and local assessors of property in daily operations.
-The Office of Local Government serves as the liaison to the U.S. Census Bureau’s Local Redistricting Data Program.
-Using census data, the Office produces local maps, and publishes county commission district and voting precinct maps.
+The division's Geographic Services department uses Geographic Information Systems (GIS) technology to assist the division's field staff and local assessors of property in daily operations.
+Geographic Services serves as the liaison to the U.S. Census Bureau’s Local Redistricting Data Program.
+Using census data, the department produces local maps and publishes county commission district and voting precinct maps.

-The GIS/Mapping section assists Tennessee’s counties with maintenance of property ownership maps.
+The Geographic Services department assists Tennessee’s counties with maintenance of property ownership maps.

 Property Assessments Leadership